There’s not a lot of time for mechanics to think about disability insurance, right?

-Your clients are very important.
-There is also a group of people who are more important.
+Here’s the real reason you need disability insurance.
+I’ll present this in a different way.
+Your clients are very important, right?
+However, there is also a group of people who are more important.
 Who can be more important than my customers, you think.
 They pay the bills.

 There are tough questions that need answering.
 Would you and your family be able to continue your standard of living without your income?
 If not, what changes would need to be made?
 Would your spouse have to work or work more?
 Would you need to sell your home to make ends meet?
 Who could be flexible with the children?
 Would you have the money to hire someone to take care of the kids?
 The tough questions can go on and on.

 Disability is a destroyer of dreams.
 Your future and family dreams could be destroyed.
 They don’t have to, though.
 With disability insurance, you have peace of mind knowing that you have a plan – and income – in place should the unexpected happen.

 Yes, But A Disability Won’t Happen To Me

 You think it won’t.
 However, the probability of having a long-term disability is anywhere between 1 in 3 and 1 in 4 workers.
 Contrast this to unexpected death, say from a motor vehicle accident, which is 1 in 114.
 Even dying from cancer has better odds: 1 in 7.